 In North America, kumi daiko (group drumming) took root in the late 1960s in Japanese American communities in San Francisco and Los Angeles.
 It has quickly spread to other cities in the U.S. and Canada, becoming a dynamic blend of sound, movement, and rhythm that fuses Asian roots with Western flair.

-Soh Daiko’s current membership numbers about 16, with diverse backgrounds and professions.
-The group has steadily increased its varied repertoire to include traditional compositions from Shinto music tradition, adapting existing taiko compositions, and original arrangements by its own members.
-In addition to drums, the group incorporates accessories such as bamboo flutes, brass bells, conch shells, gongs, African shekere, and Tahitian toere (wooden slit drum).
-Much more than mere percussion, Soh Daiko’s presentation also features the visual element of movement and choreography, requiring physical strength, endurance, and energy that makes taiko such an exciting performance experience.
+Established in 1979, Soh Daiko was the first taiko drumming group on the East Coast of the U.S. The group performs a variety of original compositions and arrangements that, in addition to the drums, incorporate accessory instruments such as bamboo flutes, brass bells, conch shells, gongs, African shekere, and more.
+Much more than mere percussion, Soh Daiko’s presentation also features the visual element of movement and choreography, requiring physical strength, endurance, and energy, which makes taiko such an exciting performance experience.